Gelling is the practice of applying a gelatin mixture onto the athlete’s head to hold the hair in place during routine competitions. It washes out and

 - Hair pins

-- Knox gelatin (available in the baking section of most grocery stores)
+- Knox gelatin (available in the baking sections of most grocery stores or in the bulk section)

 - Deep, round, microwavable container